liquity/dev/README.md

 In particular, we have:

-- Proofs that CDP ordering is maintained throughout a series of liquidations and new loan issuances
+- Proofs that trove ordering is maintained throughout a series of liquidations and new loan issuances
 - A derivation of a formula and implementation for a highly scalable (O(1) complexity) reward distribution in the Stability Pool, involving compounding and decreasing stakes.

 PDFs of these can be found in https://github.com/liquity/dev/tree/master/packages/contracts/mathProofs

 ## Definitions

-**Note on naming**: Some terms are used interchangeably throughout the docs.
-CDP/Trove, LQTY/CLV, etc. These names are yet to be finalized.

 _**Trove:**_ a collateralized debt position, bound to a single Ethereum address.
-Also referred to as a “CDP”.
+Also referred to as a “CDP” in similar protocols.

-_**CLV**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
-Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 CLV is always exchangeable for $1 USD worth of ETH.
+_**LUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
+Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 LUSD is always exchangeable for $1 USD worth of ETH.

-_**Active trove:**_ an Ethereum address owns an “active trove” if there is a node in the sortedCDPs list with ID equal to the address, and non-zero collateral is recorded on the CDP struct for that address.
+_**Active trove:**_ an Ethereum address owns an “active trove” if there is a node in the sortedTroves list with ID equal to the address, and non-zero collateral is recorded on the trove struct for that address.

-_**Closed trove:**_ a trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the sortedCDPs list with ID equal to the owning address.
+_**Closed trove:**_ a trove that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the sortedTroves list with ID equal to the owning address.

 _**Active collateral:**_ the amount of ETH collateral recorded on a trove’s struct

-_**Active debt:**_ the amount of CLV debt recorded on a trove’s struct
+_**Active debt:**_ the amount of LUSD debt recorded on a trove’s struct

 _**Entire collateral:**_ the sum of a trove’s active collateral plus its pending collateral rewards accumulated from distributions